-You've likely tried to design an email template before and run into difficulty.
-Correct?
+You've tried to code an email template before and run into trouble.

-There are over 30 major email clients out there using different rendering engines.
-Various email providers like Outlook, Gmail, Yahoo Mail.
-Forget about div's, CSS3 or even stylesheets.
-Email is old skool and requires special development skills.
+There are over 30 major email clients using different rendering engines and various email providers like Outlook, Gmail, Apple, Yahoo Mail.
+Email requires special development skills.

-It is more important than ever for Designers, Developers and Email Marketers to consider the experience for iOS and Android users if you really want to get your return on investment.
+It is important to consider the experience for iOS and Android users if you really want to get your return on investment.
 A broken mobile experience can break your campaign.
-A great mobile experience can make it.

 These HTML email templates have been tried and tested across all major email clients.
 They render perfectly and are supported on web, desktop and mobile.

-In 2016 over 50% of emails are opened on mobile devices.
+Last year over 50% of emails were opened on mobile devices.
 You need to make sure your emails don't break for these use cases or you will miss out on opportunities.